-Extent Heritage Pty Ltd (Extent Heritage) was commissioned by the City of Stonnington (the Council) to prepare a Heritage Review of the suburb of Armadale.
+Extent Heritage Pty Ltd (Extent Heritage) was commissioned by the City of Stonnington (the Council) to prepare a Heritage Review of the suburbs of Toorak and Kooyong.
 The City of Stonnington is undertaking a comprehensive suburb-by-suburb post-contact Heritage Review program to ensure that appropriate heritage controls are applied through the planning scheme.
-The program commenced in 2020 with the commissioning of the Part 1 study of the suburb of Malvern, followed by the Part 2A study of the suburbs of Toorak and Kooyong.
-The study of Armadale forms Part 2B of the program.
+The program commenced in 2020 with the commissioning of the Part 1 study of the suburb of Malvern.
+The study of Toorak and Kooyong forms Part 2A of the program.
 The Heritage Review is split into two parts; a review of existing individual places and precincts on the Heritage Overlay (HO), and a heritage gap study.

-The first component of the Heritage Review involved the review and update of citations and statements of significance related to twenty (20) individual places and three (3) precincts on the HO, and provision of recommendations for changes to curtilages, Schedule to the Heritage Overlay controls, and heritage gradings.
+The first component of the Heritage Review involved the review and update of citations and statements of significance related to thirty-one (31) individual places and six (6) precincts on the HO, and provision of recommendations for changes to curtilages, Schedule to the Heritage Overlay controls, and heritage gradings.
 The primary goal of the review process was to revise the content of each citation to meet current expectations and standards for heritage citations, as well as to review the format of each statement of significance in alignment with Practice Note 1: Applying the Heritage Overlay (DELWP 2018).